oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/02-infra/datamesh2infra.md

 ## Step 3 - Create an second ATP Instance - TargetADW

-Repeat the steps of the previous lab to create a second DB - the DB used by our target Microservice, using the same steps as before except for the name of the instance
+Repeat the steps of the previous lab to create a second DB - the DB used by our target Microservice, using the same steps as before except for the type and name of the instance

 - Choose a database of the type **Data Warehouse**